M.sc 2nd Year Physics Important Questions 2023

 • Explain the capacity factor of wind farms.
 How does it help in increasing the reliability of wind farms?

-Environmental Physics Questions
+M.sc Second Year Environmental Physics Important Questions

 • Discuss the equation of motion for fluid and hence obtain the Navier-Stokes equation for fluids.